pandammonium/blipper-widget/readme.txt

 == Upgrade notice ==

+= 1.1.3 =

+Update now to ensure compatibility with WP 6.0.1 (via the Blipper Widget shortcode).

 = 1.1 =

 Update now to use the Blipper Widget shortcode in posts and pages.
 Please note the change in consent in the Disclaimer section of the readme file.